devosc/docker/README.md

   - TZ=${TZ}
 ```
 ## Rebuild Images
 After changing a `Dockerfile` or the `docker-compose.yml` file for a project, use `docker-up --build` to build the images before starting the containers.
-Use `docker-down --remove-images` to remove all the local project images and add `-a` at the end to stop the shared services.
+Use `docker-down --remove-images` to remove all the local project images and add `-a` to stop the shared services.
 ## Demo Applications
 WordPress, Symfony, Laravel and Mvc5 demo applications can be installed into the docker `www` directory.
 ```
 docker-create-project [wordpress|symfony|laravel|phpinfo|mvc5]
 ```
 The url is `https://docker-project`.
-To get the i.p. address for the trusted proxy server configurations use `docker-traefik ip-address` .
+Use `docker-traefik ip-address` to get the i.p. address for trusted proxy server configurations .